edwzou/mp3-player/README.md

 - Add single or multiple songs to the playlist.
 - Play, pause, stop, and navigate through the songs.
 - Loop around the playlist when navigating forward or backward.
+- Display the elapsed and total time of the currently playing song.

 ## Prerequisites